n1tranquilla/secret-unspoken-blog/src/pages/sexual-addiction-and-me-p1.md

 One of the cores to the success has been community around this issue.
 Part of what I would love to see come of sharing, is the building of a larger community of small groups around this issue.
 Statistically, most men find themselves stuck in this issue, but it is powerful enough to keep us isolated from each other.
 At a later time, I will share my vision with you guys of what I hope to see.

-Stay tuned for Part 2, where I’ll elaborate on the recovery aspect of this problem.
+Stay tuned for Part 2, where I’ll elaborate on the recovery aspect.